-Of the two types, probably shrinkage is the most common and causes the most public relation problems with owners, contractors and even some engineers.
+Of the two types, shrinkage is probably the most common and causes the most public relation problems with owners, contractors and even some engineers.
 The primary difficulty with shrinkage cracks is appearance.
-It looks like the concrete is breaking up when in fact most shrinkage cracks are non events from a structural point of view.
+It looks like the concrete is breaking up when in fact most shrinkage cracks are non-events from a structural point of view.

 The fact is that all concrete will shrink.
 Even good concrete will shrink approximately 1/8” per 20 feet.
 This shrinkage is due to the evaporation of water while the concrete cures.
-The loss of water causes a slight reduction in volume and when the tensile forces generated by the shrinking concrete exceed the tensile strength a crack appears.
+The loss of water causes a slight reduction in volume and when the tensile forces generated by the shrinking concrete exceed the tensile strength, a crack appears.
 Of course, really bad concrete will have more shrinkage cracks than really good concrete, everything else being equal.
 The major cause of excessive shrinkage cracks is excessive water in the concrete and improper curing, in conjunction with low humidity, heat and wind during the hardening and curing time.

 Steel reinforcement will tend to hold the concrete together when it attempts to separate due to shrinkage, and in this regard mild steel reinforcing is more effective than post-tensioning cables.
 This is because the cables provide no reinforcement until the stressing load is applied, which is typically at least a week after the concrete has been placed.
 By this time any shrinkage cracks that will appear have appeared, and generally are only partially closed up by the application of the pre-stress force.

-In hot dry weather several solutions can be attempted to reduce the number and severity of shrinkage cracks.
+In hot dry weather, several solutions can be attempted to reduce the number and severity of shrinkage cracks.
 These include the following: